noahehall/theBookOfNoah/0current/systemdesign.md

 - UAT: user acceptance testing
 - VCS: version control system, e.g. git
 - CAB: change advisory board
+- GDPR:
+- IaaS: infrastructure as a service
+- FaaS: functions as a service (serverless)

 - self serve infrastructure: instead a of a global operations team managing the entire infrastructure, each specific team are responsibile for their devstack via tools provided by the central operations team
 - software defined netowrking: SDN: provides more control to operators & developers and allows netowrking to better support the applications urnnin on top